In his book “Run to Daylight”, Vince Lombardi said, “Forrest Gregg is the finest player I ever coached!”

 No. 75 also played on six NFL championship teams, five with the Green Bay Packers (1961, 1962, 1965, 1966 & 1967) and one in his final year in the NFL with the Dallas Cowboys (1971).

-Gregg was also athletic enough to play guard when needed due to injuries, like he did in both 1961 and 1965.
+Gregg was also athletic and versatile enough to play guard when needed due to injuries, like he did in 1961.

 “Great consistency,” Kramer said.
 “I was on the same wavelength as Forrest.
 Our whole offensive line was really.